chrishurlburt/easy-validate/README.md

 #### Optional fields

 easy-validate makes no assumptions about optional or required fields.
 Any logic to reflect whether or not a key on an object is optional or required is left up to the developer to implement within the validator function.
-The only caveat is that the key must be present on the object being validate.
+The only caveat is that the key must be present on the object being validated.

 ```js
   // 'restaurant' is the optional key here